jantman/home-automation-configs/README.md

 * [appdaemon apps and configs](appdaemon/) - also includes my appdaemon logging helper
 * [homeassistant/](homeassistant/) - my HomeAssistant configs
+* [zoneminder/](zoneminder/) - some of my scripts and notes related to my ZoneMinder installation, including event image analysis and notifications

 ## Using It and Important Notes